Welcome to our Home page ...

 Our original alma mater - Grangefield Grammar School, Stockton - demolished!

-Norm completed his annual Prudential Ride London 46 bike ride in aid of the Prostate Cancer UK charity
+Norm completed his annual Prudential Bike Ride London 46 in 2016 and the 100 ride in 2017.
+All in aid of the Prostate Cancer UK charity

-... and finally we enjoyed the contributions of our new star guests - Vic & Ken Poole and Steve Nutter
+... and finally we enjoyed the contributions of our star guests - Vic & Ken Poole, Steve Nutter and Andy Schofield

 From time to time we'll highlight a long forgotten memory from our past ...

 Originally bought from a scrap-yard in South Bank, Teesside, our 1960s band transport was a Bedford Dormobile, registration KNL 544, and in a fetching shade of blue.
 Sadly no photographs of the vehicle still exist and the enclosed is as close a replica as can be found, together with the original receipt for the £5 deposit towards the total £55 price.

 Our van had one very distinguishing feature and that was a pair of bright red car horns mounted just below the windscreen.
 Very cool!

 The Dormobile was not the most reliable form of transport, especially late at night driving back from a gig in Redcar along the trunk road around Middlesbrough.
 It also suffered extreme lipstick decoration while parked up outside several gigs.